Mehmet Maruf BALOS

 • Orbitrap Mass Spectrometry-Based Profiling of Secondary Metabolites in Two Unexplored Eminium Species and Bioactivity Potential

-Ebru Yuce Babacan, Dimitrina Zheleva-Dimitrova, Reneta Gevrenova, Abdelhakim Bouyahya, Mehmet Maruf Balos, Ugur Cakilcioglu, Kouadio Ibrahime Sinan, and Gokhan Zengin
+Ebru Yuce Babacan, Dimitrina Zheleva-Dimitrova, Reneta Gevrenova, Abdelhakim Bouyahya, Mehmet Maruf Balos, Ugur Cakilcioglu, Kouadio Ibrahime Sinan, Gokhan Zengin

 • Trifolium elazizense (Fabaceae), a new species from Turkey

-MUSTAFA KESKİN, VEYSEL SONAY, and MEHMET MARUF BALOS
+MUSTAFA KESKİN, VEYSEL SONAY, MEHMET MARUF BALOS

 • Allium murat-sonayii (Amaryllidaceae), a new species from Türkiye